BTS And GOT7 Plagiarized By Idol Group From Taiwan? A Comparison Of The Songs

 However, Koreaboo notes there are some clues as to why both songs sound so similar.

-Daniel Kim, the vocal producer behind the Taiwanese group’s song has indicated he previously worked with GOT7, per his online bio. who claims to have produced and worked with GOT7 in his online bio.
+Daniel Kim, the vocal producer behind the Taiwanese group’s song, has indicated he previously worked with GOT7, per his online bio.
 He is also credited as “Mr A-Team’s” backing vocal arranger and recording engineer.

 #GOT7 Wants To Hear Fans' Opinions On Title Tracks, Music Videos, And More Through Official Surveyhttps://t.co/N0gOKs9YyN pic.twitter.com/OJFTecHtFk